This is a well-known species that constructs its nests from leaves held together by strands of silk woven by its larvae.

 All the queens we offer for sale are collected by myself and kept until they have raised their first brood to ensure they are fertile.
 All this takes time and the queens are only found in small numbers so they are priced accordingly, but you can be sure that these foundation colonies have young, vigorous, fertile queens.

 In captivity, they are best housed in a set-up that mimics their natural environment.
 Good results have been obtained keeping them in a tall aquarium landscaped with natural plants and several small branches.
 They will not accept the usual artificial nests that many other species are kept in.

 Note: Colonies are very difficult to establish from just queens, and frequently fail in the early stages.
 With this in mind, we recommend that you avoid the cheap offers available for single queens, and whenever possible choose an option with workers.

 Summary: An attractive ant with an unusual nesting strategy.

 However, only recommended for experienced hobbyists as they are difficult to maintain in captivity and very aggressive.

 Foundation perils in the wild.

 After mating day flights, the fertile queens go in search of a suitable plant to start a colony.
 Their first hurdle is to find a plant that is acceptable.
-They will not attempt to found a colony on an unsuitable plant.
-Shrubs / trees that have smooth leaves that are easily bent are preferred and an already slightly curled leaf is ideal.
+They will not attempt to establish a colony on an unsuitable plant.
+Shrubs/trees that have smooth leaves that are easily bent are preferred and an already slightly curled leaf is ideal.
 The aspect of the foundation site is also important as it needs to be out of direct sunlight and situated low down to minimize the effects of strong winds.

 Another hurdle is finding a tree that is not already the territory of another ant species.
 Ants in the tropics are widespread and utilize every available food source, and trees with their numerous sap suckers etc. are usually already the territory of other ant species.
 It may take a queen several days to find a suitable location and, in that time, she is using up precious food reserves.